The 5 biggest disadvantages of data virtualization

 Deltas are another interesting USP of data virtualization.
 The deltas in the VDBs are quite interesting, but the deltas to the original source becomes a lot more complicated.
 Because with data virtualization you have to put a copy of production once on a server of the data virtualization supplier.
 But with rapid development the production data changes with some regularity.
 Many suppliers of data virtualization, such as Delphix, indicate that by keeping track of deltas at the source, they can update the “production duplicate”.
 But that could turn out to be very problematic.
 We don’t know of any organizations that simply allow a connection from test to prod.
 In short: this will not work.
 And what a huge time loser, these refresh frequencies.
 This sometimes takes weeks.
 So you are going to lose this time when refreshing and that hurts pretty much.

 A complete copy of production is ultimately deposited on the “data virtualization” server, although it is compressed, and therefore you save on storage.
 After this has taken place, 1, 2, 3 or up to 10 teams start working with a so-called VDB.
 All these teams start working on the VDB and query the server.
-The amount and severity of these different processes (depending on the amount of QA (teams)) will generate particularly high network traffic, with all possible costs.
+The amount and severity of these different processes (depending on the amount of QA (teams)) will generate particularly high network traffic, with all possible costs as a result.

 4. Single point of failure

 What happens with your business when the Delphix Server is down?
 Then all VDBs on your platform are down, providing access to the data sources is not possible anymore and no one can do their job!
 Your entire operational system is down, your test data management and data governance is gone.
 In short: there are only a few environments that you can fall back on for data.
 This is quite a risk for the delivery of your products.

 5. Batch processing conflicts

 If you want to run large batch processes for a large database on a “data virtualization” server, this will lead to major conflicts with your colleagues.
 The virtual database of your team members won’t like this…